-Young Jaron Natoli was interviewed and had his songs heard by millions on the prime time Today Tonight Show in Australia when he won.
+Oz songwriter Jaron Natoli was featured and heard by millions on the prime time Today Tonight Show in Australia when he won the UKSC.
 Jaron's father Chris said "Thanks heaps UKSC!
 Thanks to your competition Jaron's getting the recognition he deserves."

-Emma Fitzsimons was mentored by Sting's producer and Double Grammy Award winning UKSC judge Marc "Kipper" Eldridge in his studio.
+Emma Fitzsimons was invited by Sting's producer and Double Grammy Award winning UKSC judge Marc "Kipper" Eldridge to his studio.
 She received a professional recording and production studio package and a professional music video shoot as part of her UKSC contest prizes and was tweeted about Perez Hilton and Calvin Harris!
 Her YouTube video had over one million views.

 Finalist songwriter Sally James from the UK was interviewed about her success in the contest on national prime time BBC TELEVISION and had her finalist song played to millions of television viewers.